gbdev/gb-asm-tutorial/src/part1/tilemap.md

 However, the astute reader will have noticed that there are 384 tiles in total[^tile_blocks]!
 By virtue of the [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle), this means that some IDs refer to several tiles at the same time.

-Indeed, BGB reports that the first 128 tiles have the same IDs as the last 128.
+Indeed, Emulicious reports that the first 128 tiles have the same IDs as the last 128.
 There exists a mechanism to select whether IDs 0–127 reference the first or last 128 tiles, but for simplicity's sake, we will overlook this for now, so please ignore the first (topmost) 128 tiles for the time being.

-Now, please turn your attention to the "BG map" tab of BGB's VRAM viewer, pictured below.
+Now, please turn your attention to Emulicious' Tilemap Viewer, pictured below.

 ![Screenshot of the tilemap viewer](../assets/img/tilemap_viewer.png)

 ::: tip

 You may notice that the image shown is larger than what is displayed on-screen.
-Only part of the tilemap, outlined by a thicker border in the VRAM viewer, is displayed on-screen at a given time.
+Only part of the tilemap, outlined by a thicker border in the Tilemap Viewer, is displayed on-screen at a given time.
 We will explain this in more detail in Part Ⅱ.

 :::